guardian/scaling-atoms/README.md

 # Atom Workshop

-A single tool for all atom types.
+A single tool for all atom typez.

 ## Running locally